-The next phase of work to restore Rockaway Beach is to design and build more resilient boardwalks, dunes, and other protective structures and create an integrated conceptual plan for restoring, relocating, or enhancing recreational facilities, concession opportunities, and pedestrian/bicycle access.
+The next phase of work to restore Rockaway Beach is to complete the design of and build a more resilient boardwalk, dunes, access points, and other protective structures.

-Even with a successful beach season and better-protected peninsula, the recovery of Rockaway Beach is only beginning.
-NYCEDC is now working with the Rockaway community, NYC Department of Parks and Recreation and US Army Corps of Engineers on a second phase of improvements that will provide more long-term protection for Rockaway.
+Even with a successful beach season and a better-protected peninsula, the recovery of Rockaway Beach is only beginning.
+NYCEDC is now working with the Rockaway community, NYC Department of Parks and Recreation, and the U.S. Army Corps of Engineers on a second phase of improvements that will provide more long-term protection for Rockaway.
 Among these improvements are the construction of a new, more resilient boardwalk that features various coastal protection structures such as a sand retaining wall, a dune “betterment” which will increase the overall height of the Army Corps dune, sand infill underneath the new boardwalk, dune plantings, and other sand retention measures.
-With elevated, steel-reinforced concrete, and multiple layers of protection, including approximately six miles of retaining walls and planted dunes, the design is being rethought to be sturdier and better able to withstand future hurricanes.
+With elevated, steel-reinforced concrete and multiple layers of protection, including approximately six miles of retaining walls and planted dunes, the design is being rethought to make it sturdier and better able to withstand future hurricanes.

 For construction updates, community meeting information, presentation downloads, and all other inquiries regarding the Rockaway Boardwalk Reconstruction Project, check the dedicated NYC Parks website.

 At this time, the RFQ deadline has passed and firms have been selected.
 The construction management company will issue a series of requests for proposals to the prequalified firms that responded to the RFQ.
 There are still opportunities available in the second-tier, subcontractor level.
-You can view the list of prequalified firms and network to learn more about the subcontracting opportunities available.
+You may view the list of prequalified firms to network with firms and learn more about the subcontracting opportunities available.